RiledUpCrow/BetonTest/README.md

   argument is the name of the test.
 It works exactly as the **/test start** command.

-## Test server

-There is a test server where you can pass an example quiz about general Minecraft knowledge.
-It's the same quiz as the example in the default _config.yml_ file.
-Connect with `betonquest.betoncraft.pl` server and talk with Co0sh.
-Ask him to show you other plugins.
-You will be teleported to an ugly inn.
-Talk with ScrollGiver and accept his scrolls.
-Now use **Trial Portal** to teleport to the quiz.
-There you can start the quiz by talking with the Guard.
-The quiz has 4 categories, 4 choices each and you have 5 chances before you fail.
-It is set to `pause` and you will be teleported to a short cobweb path after each mistake.
-To resume the test, talk with the Guard again.
-Don't use scrolls while in the test (TownPortal will have an update with WorldGuard flag denying scroll use in a region, so soon it won't be a problem).

 ## Metrics

 BetonTest uses the metrics system, which can be disabled by setting `opt-out`